d12frosted/elpa-mirror/gnu/mct-readme.txt

      (`mct-choose-completion-exit') for the last one.
 In contexts that are not CRM-powered, the `M-RET' has the same effect as `TAB' (`mct-choose-completion-no-exit').
+  7. When point is at the minibuffer, select the current candidate in the completions buffer with `C-RET' (`mct-complete-and-exit'), which has the same effect as first completing with `TAB' and then immediately exit the minibuffer with the completed candidate as the selected one.

 3.3 Other commands
 ──────────────────

   ⁃ Emacs 28 has the ability to group candidates inside the completions’
     buffer under headings.
-MCT provides motions that jump between such heading, placing the point at the first candidate right below the heading’s text.
+For example, the Consult package makes good use of those ([Extensions]).
+MCT provides motions that jump between such headings, placing the point at the first candidate right below the heading’s text.
 Use `M-n' (`mct-next-completion-group') and `M-p' (`mct-previous-completion-group') to move to the next or previous one, respectively.
 Both commands accept an optional numeric argument.
+For the sake of avoiding surprises, these commands do not cycle between the completions and the minibuffer: they stop at the first or last heading.
   ⁃ When using completion categories that involve file paths, such as
     `find-file', the backspace key (`DEL') goes up a directory if point is right after a path’s directory delimiter (a forward slash).